syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 }
 {% endhighlight %}

+### QueryRowHeights Customization

+SfDataGrid allows you to query a range of rows programmatically by using the `SfDataGrid.QueryingRowHeights` method based on the requirement.

+QueryRowHeights has two arguments start index and end index.
+* Start index: It indicates, from which row index the `SfDataGrid.QueryRowHeight` event has to fire.
+* End index: It indicates the end row index for the `SfDataGrid.QueryRowHeight` event to fire.

+The following code illustrates how to customize the row height for a range of rows in SfDataGrid.

+{% highlight c# %}

+//Customizing the QueryingRowHeights in SfDataGrid dataGrid.QueringRowHeights(2,5);
+//Its starts to query the rows from second row to the fifth row.
+{% endhighlight %}

 ## GridRowSizingOptions

 SfDataGrid allows you to customize the grid row's height with various customizing options while auto calculating the row height based on content using the `GridRowSizingOptions`.